 Square Footage: 5,900

 Scope of Work: Architectural and Interior Design

-Pulling from the company’s color palette, soft, calming tones are used throughout workspaces while bright pops of marigold, blue, and red were applied to communal and client-facing areas such as the café and reception.
-Newly designed signage includes a 3-dimensional company wordmark and logo on a wood-slatted feature wall creating a warm but modern, dynamic feel.
+Pulling from the company’s color palette, soft and calming tones are used throughout workspaces while bright pops of marigold, blue and red were applied to communal and client-facing areas such as the café and reception.
+Newly designed signage includes a three-dimensional company wordmark and logo on a wood-slatted feature wall creating a warm but modern, dynamic feel.
 Distraction banding and privacy panels, applied to glazing throughout the office, were custom-designed using the company logo and pattern.
 All of these elements will eventually be incorporated in new and existing MSCI offices.